In this tutorial, we are going to take a look at the basics of the Raspberry Pi’s GPIO pins, also known as the general-purpose input and output pins.

 Configuring Raspberry Pi SPI

-Configuring the Raspberry Pi SPI is much like the I2c and is super easy, it will only take a couple of minutes to do.
+Configuring the Raspberry Pi SPI is very similar to the I2c and is super easy, it will only take a couple of minutes.

 Firstly, go to the Raspi-Config tool by entering the following command.